Solar lease - Solar Financing

 Purchasing a system can cost anywhere between $15,000 and $29,000.1 But there are solar panel financing options available to make solar energy more affordable for homeowners.

 Solar Lease / PPA - This is the most common way for homeowners to finance solar energy.
 With solar leasing or a power purchase agreement, a third-party solar financing company, such as Sunrun, buys and takes care of the solar panels; you pay a fixed rate for the solar electricity the system generates.
-This way, you skip the upfront cost and lock in low rates for solar electricity for the next 20 years.
+This way, you skip the upfront cost and lock in low rates for solar electricity for up to 25 years.
 Sunrun pioneered this type of residential solar financing in 2007 and we are the best at it today.
 We offer two plans:

 Loans and Mortgages - You can also take out a solar loan or an energy efficiency mortgage from the federal government to finance your solar system.
 Fannie Mae and the U.S. Environmental Protection Agency offer home loans for solar systems through their Energy Star program.
 With loans or mortgages, you’ll still have to pay the complete upfront cost of the home solar system.
 At Sunrun, we offer two kinds of purchase plans: